gohugoio/hugo-mod-jslibs/instantclick/README.md

 ```

-To do custom initialization, add a custonm script to your project in `assets/jslibs/instantclick/init.js`.
+To do custom initialization, add a custom script to your project in `assets/jslibs/instantclick/init.js`.

 See the [InstantClick](http://instantclick.io/) documentation for configuration.